alphagov/govuk-design-system/src/components/file-upload/index.md

 ## When to use this component

 You should only ask users to upload something if it’s critical to the delivery of your&nbsp;service.

+We improved the component in February 2025, you will need to [enable the improved File upload component as a new feature](#how-to-turn-on-improvements).

 ## How it works